 Cook until browned, about 6 minutes.

-Divide your flatbread dough into two portions and roll each out into two thin 12-inch rounds.
+Divide your flatbread dough into two portions and, on a lightly floured surface, roll each out into two thin 12-inch rounds.
 Cut off any excess dough if your rounds are too large.
-Place the dough on baking sheets
+Place the dough on baking sheets.

 Bake at 500 degrees for about 12 minutes, or until edges are turning golden brown and getting crispy.

 Garnish with more fresh mint for an extra punch of summer flavor.

 I used to be one of those people who said, "when I want pizza, I want pizza…" which means red sauce, mozzarella, pepperoni you know the drill.
 These days?
 I generally prefer to experiment with my pizza and flatbread.

 This lamb flatbread is one experiment gone right.

 I absolutely love the flavor combination on this pizza, but that doesn't mean you can't add more seasonal ingredients if you want!
 Or just anything you think would taste good.
 Here are some ideas I think would be delicious:

 - Kalamata olives

 - Pickled red onions